oliklab/mledger/public/terms/user-guide.md

 Hello, and welcome to your new command center!
 Maker's Ledger was built for one reason: to take the headache out of the most complicated part of running a craft business.
 We help you answer the two most important questions: "How much does it *really* cost to make my products?" and "Am I actually making a profit?"

-This guide will walk you through every feature of the app.
+This guide will walk you through every feature of the app, explaining not just *what* to do, but *why* it helps you build a more profitable and sustainable business.
 Let's get started!

 ---

-## Part 1: Getting Started
+## Part 1: Your Dashboard & Navigation

-### Signing Up
-Creating your account is the first step.
-All you need is a valid email address.
-Once you sign up and confirm your email, you'll be taken to your main Dashboard.

-### Your Dashboard
-The Dashboard is your home base.
-It's designed to give you a quick overview of your business.
-From the main navigation, you can access the four key areas of the app:
+The Dashboard is your home base, designed to give you a quick, at-a-glance overview of your business's health.
+From the main navigation menu, you can access the five key areas of the app, each designed for a specific purpose:

-* **Materials:** Where you manage your raw supplies.
-* **Products:** Where you create recipes and see your finished goods.
-* **Orders:** Where you log sales and track profits.
-* **Reports:** Where you see the bigger picture of your business performance.
+* **Materials:** Your digital storeroom.
+This is the foundation where you'll manage every raw supply you own, from bulk wax to the smallest decorative ribbon.
+* **Purchases:** Your financial logbook for supplies.
+Track every supply run and order from your suppliers to maintain an accurate history of your expenses.
+* **Recipes:** Your digital cookbook.
+This is where you define the precise ingredients and quantities needed to create each of your unique products.
+* **Products:** Your finished goods inventory.
+Here you can see the items ready for sale, track your stock levels, and log new manufacturing runs.
+* **Sales:** Your order book and profit center.
+This is where you'll log customer sales, track your revenue, and see your real-time profitability.

 ---

-## Part 2: Managing Your Materials
+## Part 2: Managing Your Materials (`/app/materials`)

 This is the foundation of everything in Maker's Ledger.
-Accurately tracking your materials is the key to knowing your true costs.
+Accurately tracking your materials is the absolute key to knowing your true costs and pricing your products with confidence.

 ### How to Add a New Raw Material

-Let's say you're a candle maker and you just bought a 5-kilogram block of soy wax.
+Let's say you're a candle maker and you just bought a 5-kilogram block of soy wax for €40.
 Here's how you'd add it:

 1. Navigate to the **Materials** section and click the "Add New Material" button.
-2. Fill out the form:
+2. Fill out the form with care:
     * **Material Name:** `Soy Wax`
-    * **Purchase Quantity:** `5`
-    * **Purchase Unit:** Select `kg` (kilograms) from the dropdown.
+    * **SKU:** (Optional but recommended) `WAX-SOY-01`
+    * **Purchase Unit:** `kg`.
+This is crucial because it's how your supplier sells it to you.
-    * **Crafting Unit:** Select `g` (grams).
-This is the crucial step!
+    * **Crafting Unit:** `g`.
+This is even more crucial!
 It tells the app how you actually *use* the material in your recipes.
+The conversion is the secret sauce.
+    * **Conversion Factor:** `1000`.
+The app needs to know there are 1000 grams in a kilogram.
+    * **Initial Purchase Quantity:** `5000`.
+You must enter the total quantity in your chosen *crafting unit*.
-    * **Total Cost:** Enter the total amount you paid, for example, `€40`.
+    * **Total Initial Cost:** `40`.
+Enter the final price you paid, including any shipping or taxes, to get your true cost.
-3. Click "Save Material".

-**What Happens Next?
-The Magic!**
+**The Magic Moment!**
 Maker's Ledger automatically does the math for you.
 It knows that 5kg is 5000g.
 It then divides the total cost by the total crafting units:

 `€40 / 5000g = €0.008 per gram`

-This "Cost per Crafting Unit" is now stored and will be used to calculate your product costs with perfect accuracy.
+This `avg_cost` (average cost) is now stored.
+It's a "moving average," which means it will automatically and accurately recalculate every time you log a new purchase at a different price.
+This ensures your product costing is always based on the true, up-to-date value of your inventory.

 ### Viewing and Managing Your Inventory

-In the Materials section, you'll see a list of all your supplies.
-This table shows you:
+In the Materials section, you'll see a list of all your supplies in a compact card format.
+For each material, you can see at a glance:
-* The material name.
+* The material name and SKU, which is a clickable link that takes you directly to its **Details Page**.
-* The current stock level (in your chosen crafting unit).
+* The current stock level, always shown in your crafting unit for easy reference.
-* The calculated average cost per crafting unit.
+* The calculated average cost per crafting unit, so you always know your base cost.

-From here, you can easily **edit** a material's name or units, or **delete** it entirely.

-### Logging a New Supply Purchase
-You've run low on Soy Wax and bought another 5kg block, but this time it cost €45.
-No problem!

-1. Find "Soy Wax" in your materials list.
-2. Click the "Add Stock" button.
-3. Enter the new purchase details (5kg for €45).

-The app will automatically update your stock levels and, importantly, **recalculate the average cost** of your Soy Wax, ensuring your product costing remains accurate even when supplier prices change.
+* The total wholesale value of your current stock on hand.

+### Material Details Page (`/app/materials/[id]`)

+Clicking on any material name takes you to its dedicated details page.
+This is your deep-dive view, where you can find:
+* In-depth statistics about its cost, current value, and purchase history over time.
+* A complete **Purchase History** table, allowing you to track how the price from your suppliers has changed over time.
+* A detailed **Usage History**, showing every single product build that has consumed this material.
+This helps you identify your most popular and important ingredients.

 ---

-## Part 3: Creating Your Products & Recipes
+## Part 3: Creating Recipes (`/app/recipes`)

-A "Recipe" (also known as a Bill of Materials) is simply the list of ingredients you use to make one finished product.
+A "Recipe" is the formula for your products.
+It's simply the list of specific ingredients and their exact quantities that you use to make one finished product or a single batch.

-### How to Create a Product Recipe
+### How to Create a Recipe

 Let's create a recipe for a "Lavender Fields Candle".

-1. Navigate to the **Products** section and click "Create New Product".
+1. Navigate to the **Recipes** section and click "New Recipe".
-2. Give your product a name: `Lavender Fields Candle`.
+2. Fill out the recipe details:
+    * **Recipe Name:** `Lavender Fields Candle`
+    * **Yield Quantity:** `1` (How many sellable items this recipe produces)
+    * **Yield Unit:** `Candle`
-3. Click "Add Material to Recipe".
-A list of the materials from your inventory will appear.
+3. Click "Add Ingredient" to start adding materials from your inventory.
-4. Select `Soy Wax` and enter the amount you use for one candle, for example, `200` (grams).
+4. Select `Soy Wax` from your materials list and enter the precise amount you use for one candle, for example, `200` (in grams, its crafting unit).
-5. Select `Candle Wick` and enter `1` (piece).
+5. Add another ingredient: `Candle Wick`, Quantity: `1`.
-6. Select `Lavender Essential Oil` and enter `10` (ml).
+6. Add a final ingredient: `Lavender Oil`, Quantity: `10` (in ml).

-As you add each material, you will see the **Total Material Cost** for this product calculate in real-time.
-This is your **Cost of Goods Sold (COGS)**.
-Once you're done, click "Save Product".
+7. Click "Save Recipe".

+The app doesn't save a fixed cost on the recipe itself.
+Instead, it will **dynamically calculate** the recipe's total cost in real-time by fetching the current `avg_cost` of each ingredient from your materials inventory.
+This is a powerful feature that ensures your product costs are always up-to-date, protecting your profits even when supplier prices fluctuate.

 ---

-## Part 4: Tracking Production & Sales
+## Part 4: Tracking Products & Manufacturing (`/app/products`)

-Now that you have materials and recipes, you can track the entire lifecycle of your products.
+Products are your finished, sellable goods.
+Each product is created by linking it to a recipe, which serves as its manufacturing blueprint.

+### How to Create a New Product

+1. Navigate to the **Products** page and click "New Product".
+2. Fill in the details:
+    * **Product Name:** `Large Lavender Candle`
+    * **SKU:** `LAV-CAN-LG`
+    * **Recipe:** Select "Lavender Fields Candle" from the dropdown.
+This links the product to its ingredient list and cost.
+    * **Selling Price:** Enter the final price you will sell the product for, e.g., `25`.
+3. Click "Save Product".

+On the product list, you'll see a **Guide Price** suggestion.
+This is a helpful benchmark calculated by applying a standard markup (e.g., 2.5x) to your recipe's real-time material cost.
+It's a great starting point, which you can adjust based on your labor, overhead, and brand positioning.

-### Logging a Production Run
+### Logging a Manufacturing Run

-You just spent the afternoon making a batch of 10 Lavender Fields Candles.
+You just spent the afternoon making a batch of 12 Lavender Candles.
+This is called a "build" or a "manufacturing run."

-1. Go to the **Products** section.
+1. Go to the **Products** page and find your "Large Lavender Candle".
-2. Find your "Lavender Fields Candle" and click "Log Production".
-3. Enter the quantity you made: `10`.
+2. Click the "Log Build" button, which takes you to the dedicated manufacturing page.
+3. Select the number of batches you made.
+If your recipe yields 1 candle, you'd select "12 batches".
+The form will confirm that this action will produce **12 Candles**.
+4. Click "Confirm Build".

-The app now does two things automatically:
+The app's transactional SQL function now does two things safely and automatically:
-1. It deducts all the required raw materials from your **Materials Inventory** (e.g., 2000g of wax, 10 wicks, etc.).
+1. It deducts all required raw materials from your **Materials Inventory** (in this case, 2400g of wax, 12 wicks, etc.).
-2. It adds `10` to your "Lavender Fields Candle" **Finished Goods Stock**.
+2. It adds `12` to your "Large Lavender Candle" **Finished Goods Stock**.
+Your inventory is now perfectly in sync.

+---

+## Part 5: Tracking Sales (`/app/sales`)

+This is where you see your hard work pay off by turning inventory into revenue.

 ### Logging a Sale

-You sold one of your new candles at a market for €15!
+You sold one of your new candles at a market for €25!

-1. Navigate to the **Orders** section and click "Log New Sale".
+1. Navigate to the **Sales** page and click "New Sale".
+2. Enter the `Sale Date` and any `Customer Details`.
-2. Select the "Lavender Fields Candle" from your product list.
+3. Add a line item and select "Large Lavender Candle" from your product list.
-3. Enter the quantity sold: `1`.
-4. Enter the price you sold it for: `€15`.
+4. Enter the `Quantity`: `1`, and confirm the `Price / Unit` is `25`.
+5. Select the **Status**.
+This is a critical step!
+    * **Save as Draft:** This saves the order but **does not** affect your product stock.
+Use this for quotes, unconfirmed orders, or invoices you're preparing.
+    * **Complete Sale:** This will create the sale and **immediately deduct the stock** from your finished product inventory.
+This is the final step for a confirmed, paid order.
-5. Click "Save Sale".
+6. Click "Create & Complete Sale".

-**The Profit Moment!**
-The app instantly shows you the breakdown for this sale:
-* **Revenue:** `€15.00`
+### The Profit Moment!

+Navigate to the sale's details page by clicking on it from the sales list.
+You'll see an instant, clear breakdown of this transaction's profitability:
+* **Total Revenue:** `€25.00`
-* **Cost of Goods Sold (COGS):** `€2.50` (or whatever the calculated recipe cost was)
+* **Cost of Goods Sold (COGS):** The exact material cost of the product *at the time of the sale*, captured for perfect historical accuracy.
-* **Gross Profit:** `€12.50`
+* **Profit:** The simple, powerful number showing the difference between your revenue and COGS.
+* **Profit Margin:** Your profit expressed as a percentage of revenue, the key indicator of your pricing strategy's success.

-Simultaneously, the app deducts `1` from your "Lavender Fields Candle" finished goods stock.
-You now have a perfect, real-time view of your entire business.
+Simultaneously, the app deducts `1` from your "Large Lavender Candle" finished goods stock.
+You now have a perfect, real-time view of your entire business, from raw materials to cash in hand.

----

-## Part 5: Reports & Account Management

-### Reports
-The **Reports** section gives you a high-level view of your sales performance over different time periods, allowing you to track your total revenue and profitability.

-### Account Management
-In your account settings, you can easily:
-* Change your password.
-* Upgrade, downgrade, or cancel your subscription plan at any time.

 ---